azfairuza/stemcell/simulationflow.md

 # Simulation Flowchart

 This page contains the flowchart of the simulation.

-Because the main program has not had any simulation procedure, this flowchart will be the planned procedure for the future.
+## Procedure Mark-I
+this flowchart is named as simulation number 1.
+This simulation account the surface integrin but have strict rules on targeting procedure.
+The ligand only can be targeted by single object, same as the integrin-integrin interaction.

 This flowchart occurs after all the elements has been created.
 The element are nanopattern (contains ligands) and cells (contain integrins)